Kitware/SlicerSALT/README.md

 To contribute your changes to slicerSALT, you will need to follow the forking workflow.

-1. [Fork the slicerSALT repository] to your own github space, and add it to your git source directory
+1. [Fork the slicerSALT Repository] to your own github space, and add it to your git source directory

 ```sh
  git remote add custom-remote-name git@github.com:{github-space-name}/slicerSALT.git